 Germany has three cities: Munich and Berlin in fourth and fifth spots, respectively, followed by Stuttgart (68) as per the 2020 QS Rankings Best City.

-Places to Visit: Munich Residenz, Marienplatz and the Neues Rathaus, Frauenkirche, Asamkirche (Asam Church), Englischer Garten (English Garden) are some of the top places to visit in Munich, showcasing some of the most sophisticated architectures in the world.
+Places to Visit: Munich Residenz, Marienplatz, and the Neues Rathaus, Frauenkirche, Asamkirche (Asam Church), and Englischer Garten (English Garden) are some of the top places to visit in Munich, showcasing some of the most sophisticated architectures in the world.

 Prestigious Universities in Munich: Technical University of Munich, Ludwig Maximilian University, Munich University of Applied Sciences.